Best Things To Do in Grenada

 Underwater Sculpture Park

 Grenada is known for its crystal clear blue water.
 Sadly, the lush reefs that once surrounded the islands were mostly destroyed by Hurricane Ivan in 2004.
-Since then, the islanders have worked to revitalize the ecosystem, and one of their methods is the underwater sculpture park.
+Since then, the islanders have worked to revitalize the ecosystem, and one of their methods is the Underwater Sculpture Park.
 Here, they have placed many sculptures from various artists along the seabed, with the intention of fish feeding on algae that grows, and coral attaching itself over time.
 There are many sculptures, from local mythical beasts, carnival celebrations, and symbols of the spice island.
-Taking a tour to the sculpture park is a highlight of and Grenada trip, and we wrote a whole article about it if you want to see more.
+Taking a tour to the sculpture park is a highlight of any Grenada trip, and we wrote a whole article about it if you want to see more.

 Sulfur Springs